cmput404fa22/404-Project/README.md

 - Go to /admin dashboard -> authors
 - Select authors with username (hostname) of the remote node
 - go to action drop down and select 'Register selected nodes'

+### Testing
+Some tests will not be checked after pushing to GitHub.
+Make sure you test locally with a production copy of the database to verify that operations with preexisting users succeed.